-For several years, I’ve been working on an old house in a town not too far away.
-The building is believed to have been built as a one room blacksmith’s shop.
-Around the middle of the 19th Century it was doubled in width, and became a home.
-It’s not on any historic registers, not even the town site, but the post and beam construction of the front left section, joined together with trunnels, suggests that it may date back to the 18th Century.
+For several years, I’ve worked on an old house in North Reading.
+The house is not on any historic registers, not even the town site, but the post and beam construction in the front section, joined together with tree nails (aka “trunnels”) suggests that it may date back to the 18th Century.

 One of the first things we did to this house was install Andersen architectural windows, replacing a mix of old wooden sashes stuck in hand-made frames, a few old Andersen 200 series windows, and some vinyl replacements.
-Many of the rough openings in this old house had no headers or sills–the window openings were for the most part just openings cut through the wall.
+Many of the rough openings in this old house had no headers or sills–the window openings were for the most part just holes in the wall.
 I added the missing framing before installing the windows.

 Upstairs attic room

 The upstairs room in the rear ell was a challenging project, with its intersection of old roof lines, gables, dormers, valleys, seriously out of plumb walls and a rolling floor.
 There was no such thing as square or level and I had to measure the angle of every board I put up.
 The end result was fascinating!
 The intersection of the roof line and dormer walls create the unusual ceiling shapes in the photo.
 The front door of the room leads to the original part of the house and the rear door exits to the back stairway.

 The front stairs were the next project.
 They are narrow and steep, and the carpenter apparently didn’t own a square or level.
 Every step meets the stringers at a slightly different angle, but he just cut every step square regardless of the gaps.
 Fortunately when he determined the rise of each step he also underestimated the bottom one and left a large top rise.
 This made it possible for me to encapsulate those old steps with new risers and treads.